-Leon got insurance for those times he was fighting fires; the rest of the time, he could not, the children and her daughter needing added to her own…and that was a lot of money from her paycheck.
+Leon got insurance for those times he was cutting brush; the rest of the time, he could not—the children and her daughter needing added to her own…and that was a lot of money from her paycheck.
 Luisa got a little above seventeen hundred a month take-home, and tried to put, of this, at least four hundred into savings.

-If any place close to Pacifica Terrace had been a possibility for renting, her family would suffer, for having found a place to settle.
+So it was, if any place close to Pacifica Terrace had been a possibility for renting, her family would suffer, for having found a place to settle.
 She would have to enroll the children in a school.
-Which she wanted, very much, to do…but without a doubt, this was expense after expense.
+Which she wanted, very much, to do…but without a doubt, this made for expense after expense.

 Then, of course, the problem with rent was not merely whether you could afford it, whether you could save enough deposit money to secure a nice apartment; but that then, you had sacrified all you’d put by.
 If I lost my job, or if, Luisa thought—and touched her crucifix—Leon had an accident, the money would be gone.